 The proposals for Providing the Works must not exceed the page limit, which is [40] sheets of A4 paper ([80] sides) and should have a maximum of [8] sheets each for the (i) programme, (ii) summary method statement, (iii) risk register, (iv) details of resources and (v) Health & Safety submission.
 This page limit includes title pages, drawings, diagrams, flow charts and annexes.

-[Compiler to insert page limits]

 The following Volume 2 (finance) documents are to be completed and submitted by tenderers via the BRAVO e-tendering portal in the Commercial bravo envelope (No2):